hb9kns/cwondr/ideas.md

 #### settings menu items

+1. (in case of electronic setting) volume level
-1. power level
+2. power level
-2. squelch level
+3. squelch level
-3. complete status and memory report
+4. complete status and memory report
-4. semiduplex: TX using A/Z memory, notified by chirping sidetone, reset with ESC from this item or long ESC (DM recall) during normal operation
+5. semiduplex: TX using A/Z memory, notified by chirping sidetone, reset with ESC from this item or long ESC (DM recall) during normal operation
-5. switch direct memory (DM) and memory A/Z/+/- (shadow memories + and - only accessible this way), new DM freq reported with side tone
+6. switch direct memory (DM) and memory A/Z/+/- (shadow memories + and - only accessible this way), new DM freq reported with side tone
-6. receive offset (active after transmission and memory recalls, zero during scanning): reported by side tone beep, change by +/-, A/Z=1/0 kHz
+7. receive offset (active after transmission and memory recalls, zero during scanning): reported by side tone beep, change by +/-, A/Z=1/0 kHz
-7. beacon text, enter as Morse code with up to 7 dots or dashes per character: A/Z=dash/dot, +/-=enter/delete character, MENU/ESC=save/abandon
+8. beacon text, enter as Morse code with up to 7 dots or dashes per character: A/Z=dash/dot, +/-=enter/delete character, MENU/ESC=save/abandon
-8. beacon and side tone speed in WpM (PARIS norm)
+9. beacon and side tone speed in WpM (PARIS norm)